opensocdebug/osd-doc/overview/overview.md

-This is just the start that covers the very basic functionality, but more features will be added to the specification over the next months: module triggering, cross-triggers, on-chip aggregation and filtering, sophisticated interconnects, just to mention a few of the many ideas we have.
+This is just the start that covers the very basic functionality, but more features will be added to the specification over the next months: device traces, module triggering, cross-triggers, on-chip aggregation and filtering, sophisticated interconnects, just to mention a few.

-If you are interested to give input, review our specifications or to join the Open SoC Debug team, please visit our website:
+If you are interested in giving input, reviewing our specifications or joining the Open SoC Debug team, please visit our website:
 [http://www.opensocdebug.org](http://www.opensocdebug.org)

 ## License